qwaneu/qwaneu.github.io/_drafts/tdd-0-1-n.md

             id,question,zone,consensus,consensus value
             A,"one,two,three",optimizing,,''')
 ```

+The Python `dedent` function is just for convenience, it removes leading spaces,
+and allows us to write our expected value in a more readable way.

 We update the production code, but again we don't do more than strictly necessary.
 We only make it work for the first question in the list.